Biden surveys Colorado wildfire damage, comforts victims - NewsBreak

 “I thought it was perfectly safe,” she said.

-“I’d like to see the federal government and our city governments and our state governments help educate people on how we can use best building practices," she said shortly before Biden arrived.
+“I’d like to see the federal government and our city governments and our state governments help educate people on how we can use best building practices," she said.
 She's been told home insurance will "come nowhere close” to covering the cost of rebuilding.

 “The total devastation of this event has shocked and impacted so many in the community," the family said in a statement thanking authorities for the intensive search for Sharpe.
 “Our hearts go out to the many others who have suffered losses.”